 How to cook bratwurst?

-Just like a great tasting steak, bratwurst needs to be seared first over high heat, then cooked to doneness.
+Just like a great tasting steak, bratwurst needs to be seared first over a fairly high heat, then cooked to doneness.
 Searing adds an immense depth of flavor to any sausage, like the homemade bockwurst or Italian sausage.
 I even like my favorite jalapeno cheddar sausage cooked this way when I don’t have the time for smoking.
 This step must no be skipped.
 Once the sausage is well-browned and aromatic, cook it on a lower heat until done.
 It’s that simple!